95th Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 On 21 August Third Army joined in the Allied Hundred Days Offensive by attacking across the old Somme battlefields (the Battle of Albert).
 95th Siege Bty had moved three 9.2s to Hébuterne during the preparations.
 90th Brigade moved forward after the successful attack, with 95th Siege Bty moving to Bienvillers and then pushing pairs of howitzers up through Achiet-le-Grand to Bihucourt and Avesnes-lès-Bapaume by 31 August, leaving two in reserve.
-In the Second Battle of Bapaume (31 August–2 September), 90th Bde's guns supported New Zealand Division's recapture of Bapaume.Behrend, pp. 92–3.Edmonds, 1918, Vol IV, p.
-409.
+In the Second Battle of Bapaume (31 August–2 September), 90th Bde's guns supported New Zealand Division's recapture of Bapaume.

 The subsequent advance in September and October entailed 95th Siege Bty hauling its howitzers forward in twos and threes to successive new positions.
 90th Brigade supported 42nd (East Lancashire) Division for the attack on the Canal du Nord on 27 September and was attached to New Zealand Division for the Second Battle of Cambrai on 8 October.
 It supported IV Corps' attack at the Battle of the Selle on 20 October.
 The battery then parked four of its guns at Solesmes and pushed forward with just two to Pont a Pierre.
-By 5 November the heavy howitzers had been left behind as IV Corps pushed through the Forêt de Mormal, and the men were in billets when the Armistice with Germany came into effect on 11 November.Blaxland, pp. 229, 247, 252.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp. 43, 203, 335.
+By 5 November the heavy howitzers had been left behind as IV Corps pushed through the Forêt de Mormal, and the men were in billets when the Armistice with Germany came into effect on 11 November.

 Disbandment

 90th Brigade advanced into Belgium and eventually into Germany as part of British Army of the Rhine where it was disbanded in 1919.
-95th Siege Bty was left at Flesselles, near Amiens, with 5th Bde, RGA.Frederick, p.
-714. In the interim order of battle for the postwar army published in May 1919 the battery was intended to form 120th Bty in XXX Bde, RGA, but this was rescinded after the signing of the Treaty of Versailles, and 95th Siege Bty battery was disbanded later in 1919.Frederick, p.
-720.
+95th Siege Bty was left at Flesselles, near Amiens, with 5th Bde, RGA.
+In the interim order of battle for the postwar army published in May 1919 the battery was intended to form 120th Bty in XXX Bde, RGA, but this was rescinded after the signing of the Treaty of Versailles, and 95th Siege Bty battery was disbanded later in 1919.

 The Commonwealth War Graves Commission records 40 men of the battery who died in service, but there may have been others listed simply as RGA (as was Capt Wheeler).